Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 Are massage guns worth it?

-Percussion in massage can be considered as one technique that can potentially help you to reduce pain levels, increase range of motion, and improve overall physical performance.
-There are many other ways that these objectives can be achieved, and it’s a matter of personal preference as to whether you want to include a massage gun as part of your toolkit for better health and wellness.
+Percussion in massage is one technique that can potentially help reduce pain levels, increase range of motion, and improve overall physical performance.
+There are many other ways to achieve these objectives, and it’s a matter of personal preference whether you want to include a massage gun in your toolkit for better health and wellness.

 Ultimately, if you buy one and it sits in your cupboard gathering dust, then it’s not a great investment.
-Massage guns are likely to be most effective when they are used regularly as part of a holistic approach to a fitter, healthier lifestyle.
-That is, there are no silver bullets, and your success will be determined as a result of several factors.
+Massage guns are likely to be most effective when used regularly as part of a holistic approach to a fitter, healthier lifestyle.
+That is, there are no silver bullets, and your success will be determined by several factors.

 Percussion in massage - massage gun in case